carsonicator/data-cleaning-with-r/README.md

 3. Create a data dictionary or codebook
    1. Manually (e.g., in a spreadsheet)
    2. Attach to your dataset (with the [dataMeta](https://cran.r-project.org/web/packages/dataMeta/vignettes/dataMeta_Vignette.html) package)
-4. Getting our dataset ready for the Tidyverse